GTM Strategy

 5. Validation.
 ‘Reviews of [vendor].’
 ‘Is [vendor] good for [use case]?’
 Trust-confirming queries.

 Most B2B brands have content for stages 3 and 4.
-The advantage is in covering 1, 2, and 5 with equal depth.
+The competitive advantage is in covering stages 1, 2, and 5 with equal depth, because those are the stages where AI engines shape opinion before your sales team ever speaks to the buyer.

 The stage-by-stage content map